ymauray/pyupload/README.md

 ```
 $ source ~/virtualenvs/pyupload/bin/activate
 ```
-Change to the directory where `config.ini` is and simply run `pyupload`, or add any options on the command line to override the values in the configuration file :
+Change to the directory where `config.ini` is and simply run `pyupload`.
+Add any options on the command line to override the values in the configuration file.
 ```
 (pyupload) $ pyupload
 PyPublish v0.1.0, by Yannick Mauray a.k.a. the french guy from Switzerland